fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Next we open up port 5000 both in the host as well as in the container, as this will be the port that Quart is assigned to listen on.

-Then we mount the current host's (Windows or Mac computer)directory as a volume inside the container, which will be aliased `counter_app`.
+Then we mount the current host's (Windows or Mac computer) directory as a volume inside the container, which will be mounted as  `counter_app`.
 This will allow us to code on the host machine and propagate those changes in the container instantly.

 The `links` statement describes that this container is connected to another service which we will call `db`, but inside the container it will be reachable as `postgres`.

 We then assign the name of the container to be `app_web_1` and instrust Docker Compose that it depends on the `db` service to be up.

-The next two statements, `stdin_open` abd `tty` are added so that we can execute the Python debugger and examine it from outside the container.
+The next two statements, `stdin_open` and `tty` are added so that we can execute the Python debugger and examine it from outside the container.

-The rest of the file is the environment variables.
-As you can see they are the same ones defined on the `.quartenv` file.
+The rest of the web service definition is the environment variables.
+As you can see they are the similar to the ones we defined on the `.quartenv` file on our previous lesson, with some extra ones for the database user and password.

 Next we'll define the Postgres database docker instance: